 Instructions

-• Using a strainer, rinse dirt off mushrooms.
+• Using a strainer, rinse the dirt off the mushrooms.

 showing sliced vegetables in bowls

-• In a large pot on medium-low heat, add ¼ cup butter flavoured coconut oil.
+• In a large saucepan on medium-high heat, add ΒΌ cup butter flavoured coconut oil.

 coconut oil in pot on stove